-Matt Barrie, who joined ESPN in March 2013, is an anchor for SportsCenter:AM and other studio programs.
-In addition to anchoring regular editions from the studio, Barrie frequently hosts SportsCenter on the Road programs from various locations around the country, which has included college campuses on football season Saturday mornings, the Masters Tournament and more.
-In 2019, Barrie was named studio host for college football Saturdays on ESPN, working with Joey Galloway and Jesse Palmer.
+Matt Barrie, who joined ESPN in March 2013, is a co-anchor of the noon ET weekday edition of SportsCenter, with Sage Steele.
+In addition to anchoring from the studio, Barrie frequently hosts SportsCenter on the Road from various locations around the country, which have included college campuses on football season Saturday mornings, the Masters Tournament and more.

 During his career, Barrie has received 11 Emmy awards and three Edward R. Murrow journalism awards.

 Prior to coming to ESPN, Barrie was an anchor/reporter at KXAS, NBC5 in Dallas (2008-2013) where he hosted weekend sportscasts, including Sunday’s Out of Bounds.
 He also anchored live coverage of the Cowboys, Rangers and Mavericks, and was recognized with the 2010 national and regional RTDNA Edward R. Murrow Award, five Lonestar Emmy Awards, including Sports Reporter and Sportscast, and the “Salute to Excellence” NABJ Award.

 Previously, Barrie was in Columbia, S.C.
 (2005-08) where he served as sports anchor/reporter for WLTX-TV, and co-hosted the Matt and Tim Show on 1400-AM “The Team,” the highest-rated radio show in the Columbia market.
 For WLTX he anchored Friday-Monday sportscasts, hosted the weekly Saturday Night Blitz and Gamecock Extra college football shows, and provided live coverage from the Independence Bowl (2005) and Liberty Bowl (2006).